thiagocorbalan/weathernow/README.md

 * [Google Chrome](https://www.google.com.br/intl/pt-BR/chrome/)

 ## How to run
-1. First download the project.
+1. Create a new folder in Desktop.
+1. Open the prompt command windows (CMD) or PowerShell on folder created and run the command "`git clone htpps://github.com/thiagocorbalan/weathernow .`.
+Or do you prefer get download the project".
 1. Run the command `npm start` on a Prompt Command Window to install all needed packages.
 This command will automatically initialize the App.

 ## Built With